Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/18-thirdweb-deploy/+page.md

 When developing on a blockchain, you inevitably come across challenges – like managing private keys in plaintext – that can potentially compromise the security of your solution.
 Third Web Deploy, a product of Third Web, offers a hassle-free and secure solution to such challenges.

-Kira from the Third Web team has provided a comprehensive overview of how Third Web can help you effortlessly deploy contracts on any EVM chain that you prefer.
+Ciara from the Third Web team has provided a comprehensive overview of how Third Web can help you effortlessly deploy contracts on any EVM chain that you prefer.
 For those unfamiliar with the `npx` command, it comes pre-bundled with the node.js and NPM installation.
 You can refer to our GitHub repository to learn more.
 Now, let's dive into Ciara’s explanation.

 <img src="/foundry/17-thirdweb/thirdweb1.png" style="width: 100%; height: auto;">